-We have experienced significant losses in acquiring and funding the development of our product candidates, accumulating net losses totaling approximately \$156.1 million as of September 30, 2010, and we expect to continue to incur substantial operating losses for the foreseeable future, even if we or a future partner of ours is successful in advancing our product candidates to market.
+We have experienced significant losses in acquiring and funding the development of our product candidates, accumulating net losses totaling approximately \$169.2 million as of September 30, 2011, and we expect to continue to incur substantial operating losses for the foreseeable future, even if we or a future partner of ours is successful in advancing our product candidates to market.
 We do not expect to generate cash flows from sales of our products unless and until our products are approved for marketing, the timing of which we cannot predict accurately.

-Our future expenditures on our programs are subject to many uncertainties, including whether our product candidates will be developed with a partner or independently.
+Our future expenditures on our programs are subject to many uncertainties, including whether our product candidates will be developed or commercialized with a partner or independently.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors, including:

-- the costs of seeking regulatory approval for Exelbine and ANX-514, including any nonclinical testing or bioequivalence or clinical studies, process development, scale-up and other manufacturing and stability activities, or other work required to achieve such approval, as well as the timing of such activities and approval; - the extent to which we invest in or acquire new technologies, product candidates, products or businesses; - the scope, prioritization and number of development and/or commercialization programs we pursue and the rate of progress and costs with respect to such programs; - the costs related to developing, acquiring and/or contracting for sales, marketing and distribution capabilities and regulatory compliance capabilities, most immediately with respect to Exelbine, if we determine to commercialize any of our product candidates for which we obtain regulatory approval without a partner; - the timing and terms of any collaborative, licensing and other strategic arrangements that we may establish; - the extent to which we will need to rebuild our workforce, which currently consists of three full-time employees and one part-time employee, and the costs involved in recruiting, training and incentivizing new employees; - the effect of competing technological and market developments; and - the cost involved in establishing, enforcing or defending patent claims and other intellectual property rights.
+- the costs of seeking regulatory approval for our product candidates, including any nonclinical testing or clinical studies, process development, scale-up and other manufacturing and stability activities, or other work required to achieve such approval, as well as the timing of such activities and approval; - the extent to which we invest in or acquire new technologies, product candidates, products or businesses and the development requirements with respect to any acquired programs; - the scope, prioritization and number of development programs we pursue and the rate of progress and costs with respect to such programs; - the costs related to developing, acquiring and/or contracting for sales, marketing and distribution capabilities and regulatory compliance capabilities, if we commercialize any of our product candidates for which we obtain regulatory approval without a partner; - the timing and terms of any collaborative, licensing and other strategic arrangements that we may establish; - the extent to which we will need to rebuild our workforce, which currently consists of 12 employees, and the costs involved in recruiting, training and incentivizing new employees; - the effect of competing technological and market developments; and - · the cost involved in establishing, enforcing or defending patent claims and other intellectual property rights.

-We anticipate that our cash as of September 30, 2010, which was approximately \$29.3 million, will be sufficient to fund our operations at their current levels for at least the next 12 months.
-However, we may determine to grow our organization or product candidate pipeline or pursue development and/or commercialization activities at levels or on timelines that shorten the period through which our current operating funds will sustain us.
-As a result, we may need or choose to seek additional funding within the next 12 months.
+We anticipate that our cash, cash equivalents and short-term investments as of September 30, 2011, which were approximately \$38.3 million, will be sufficient to fund our currently planned level of operations at least the next 12 months.
+However, we may determine to grow our organization and/or pursue development and/or commercialization activities for our current or future product candidates at levels or on timelines, or we may incur unexpected expenses, that shorten the period through which our current operating funds will sustain us.
+We may also acquire new technologies, product candidates and/or products and the cost to acquire, develop and/or commercialize such new technologies, product candidates and/or products may shorten the period through which our current operating funds will sustain us.
 We may seek additional funding through public or private sales of our equity securities, debt financings, collaborations, licensing arrangements or other strategic or partnering transactions.
 However, we may not be able to obtain sufficient additional funding on satisfactory terms, if at all.
-We believe global economic conditions, including the heightened volatility of U.S. and international equity markets and the recent credit crisis, may adversely impact our ability to raise additional capital.
+We believe global economic conditions, including the continued volatility of U.S. and international equity markets, may adversely impact our ability to raise additional capital.